nuejs/nue/packages/www/docs/html-doctypes.md

 # HTML document types
 Nue uses document type declarations to determine how `.html` files should be processed.
-Understanding these types is essential for building pages, components, and layouts effectively.
+Each type serves a different purpose for pages, components, and layouts.

 ## HTML pages